wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 ready i.e. the complete page is loaded, then the anonymous function denoted by `function(){ }` will be executed.
 It is pretty typical, if not standard, to wait until the document has been finished loading before running the JQuery functions.
-Otherwise, the code my try to run, but the HTML elements may not have been downloaded.
+Otherwise, the code will begin executing before all the HTML elements have been downloaded.
 See the [JQuery Documentation on Ready](http://api.jquery.com/ready/) for more details.

-I> ### Stylistic Note
+I> ### Select and Act Pattern
 I>
 I> JQuery requires you to think in a more `functional` programming style, as opposed to the typical I> JavaScript style which is often written in a more `procedural` programming style.
-For all the I> JQuery commands they follow a similar pattern: Select and Act.
-Select an element, and then act on I> the element.
+For all the I> JQuery commands they follow a similar pattern: **Select and Act**.
+Select an element, and then perform some action on/with I> the element.
 So it is good to keep this in mind.
-There are different selection operators, and I> various actions that can then be performed/applied.
-In the next, subsections we will take a few I> JQuery functions that you can use to manipulate the HTML elements.
+In the next subsections, we will go through a few examples.

 ###Example Popup Box on Click